rust-lang/cargo/src/doc/contrib/src/issues.md

 * [`rust-lang/crates.io`] --- Home for the [crates.io] website.

-Issues with [`cargo fix`] can be tricky to know where they should be filed, since the fixes are driven by `rustc`, processed by [`rustfix`], and the front-interface is implemented in Cargo.
-Feel free to file in the Cargo issue tracker, and it will get moved to one of the other issue trackers if necessary.
+Issues with [`cargo fix`] can be tricky to know where they should be filed, since the fixes are driven by `rustc`, and the front-interface is implemented in Cargo.
+Feel free to file in the Cargo issue tracker, and it will get moved to the [`rust-lang/rust`] issue tracker if necessary.

 [Process]: process/index.md
 [security policy]: https://www.rust-lang.org/security.html